 The non-profit group O.L.A.E.
 (Off-Leash Area Edmonds) is excited to announce that they will be working with the Edmonds Veterans’ Plaza Planning committee to create a memorial honoring dogs that have helped our Military and/or have died while in service.
 The Veterans Plaza will be located outside the Public Safety Complex.
 Currently, funding for the plaza is nearly complete and donations and information can be located Edmonds Veterans Plaza.

-O.L.A.E. felt it was necessary to honor dogs as they have been in the military dating back to 1700.
+O.L.A.E. felt compelled to honor dogs as they have been in the military dating back to 1700.
 In WW I, the Military War Dogs were called Ambulance Dogs and were trained to find wounded soldiers in the No-Man’s Land.
 In WW II the dogs were trained in many disciplines including scout, tracker, sentry and messenger.
 Today, they are used for many more jobs such as detecting bombs, snipers, ambushes, weapon caches and variety of jobs relating to their sense of scents.
 At the height of the wars in Afghanistan, it was reported that more than 2,500 dogs were in service.
 The selflessness of the loyal dog and their ability to want to hunt makes these bonds wonders of nature.
 It has also been proven that dogs also help Military Veterans’’ returning from war as bonding pets for a variety of mental and physical ailments.

 To date, there are only a few Cities and States that recognize K-9 in their Veterans’ Plazas or even K-9 Veterans Day, March 13th.
 So we are pleased to bring forth our K-9 Memorial and we will be working with Master Sculpture Lena Toritch.